Pregnancy and Heartburn

 of the esophageal sphincter.
 This is a tight circular band of muscle at the top of the stomach.
 This allows partially digested food and stomach acids to backflow, or reflux, into the esophagus.
 In addition, progesterone also slows the digestive process.
 This keeps food in the stomach longer.
-The pregnancy itself — the upward pressure growing uterus—also may play a role.
+The pregnancy itself—the upward pressure of growing uterus—also may play a role.